mkindl/NIEM.github.io/technical/domain-modeling-guide/content.md

 ---
-title:  Design and build initial NIEM domain content
+title:  Design and build domain content
 ---

 ## How to name, define, and structure data components